PieroPaialungaAI/OptimalBaselineSubtraction/README.md

 # Simple Anomaly Detection in Time Series via Optimal Baseline Subtraction (OBS)
-**Anomaly detection** in time series is used to identify unexpected patterns in your time series.
-The number of applications of Anomaly Detection in Time Series is huge.
+**Anomaly detection** in time series is used to identify unexpected patterns in your time series, and it is widely applied in different fields.
 In **energy engineering**, a spike in power usage might signal a fault.
 In **finance**, sudden drops or peaks can indicate major market events.
 In **mechanical systems**, unusual vibrations may reveal early signs of failure.
+In this blogpost, we will use **weather data** as an example use case, and we will find the anomalies in temperature time series for different cities all over the world.

 ## Optimal Baseline Subtraction (OBS) Description